buildingsareheavy/ando/README.md

 - [ZSH](https://www.zsh.org/) is a UNIX shell (command interpreter).
 - [ZSH Syntax Highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/) Fish shell like syntax highlighting for zsh.
 - [TheFuck](https://github.com/nvbn/thefuck/) helps programatically correct mistyped console commands.
+- [WP-CLI](https://wp-cli.org/) is the command-line interface for WordPress.
+You can update plugins, configure multisite installations and much more, without using a web browser.
   </details>

 <details>